 As with any strategy, intent and focused attention are paramount.
 By creating a solid base of content for customers to read, watch, and interact with - you’ll create and keep customers for life.

-With so many options to market to your existing customers, and lead the search for new ones, it's more difficult than ever to attract and hold people’s attention long enough to convert them into paying customers and increase your company’s growth potential.
-Once you have their eyeballs on your company website, how do you convey the information you need them to have in order to make the right choice and pick you over your competitors?
+With so many options to market to your existing and prospective customers, it's more difficult than ever to attract and hold people’s attention long enough to convert them into paying customers and increase your company’s growth potential.
+Once you have their eyeballs on your company website, how do you convey the information you need them to have to make the right choice and pick you over your competitors?